Dev-Bittu/py-socket-chat/README.md

 git clone https://github.com/Dev-Bittu/py-socket-chat.git
 cd py-socket-chat-master
 pip install -r requirements.txt
 ```

-Now, your setup is conplete.
+Now, your setup is complete.
 So, you can run your server and can chat.

 #### Run server and connect with clients